Research

 Priorities

-We are particularly concerned with the following areas:
+We are particularly interested in the following areas:

-- Approaches for sustainable design innovation: How can new frameworks, tools, systems, and methods – in design, computer science, or other disciplines – augment, capture, and reuse successful practices for sustainable design innovation?
-How should stakeholders engage in sustainable design innovation?
+• Approaches for sustainable design innovation: How can new frameworks, tools, systems, and methods — in design, computer science, or other disciplines — augment, capture, and re-use successful practices for sustainable design innovation?
+How can stakeholders engage in sustainable design innovation?

 We prioritize funding projects with research priorities reflecting the novelty of this emergent knowledge domain.
 The collaboration plan must demonstrate scientific depth and mechanisms to sustain the proposed innovation.
 Selection is also based on scientific merit, methodology, rigor, and evidence of open collaboration.